-A SWOT Analysis is used in project planning, strategic planning and other processes where agreement is needed about the current situation of a project, department or organization.
+A SWOT Analysis is used in project planning, strategic planning and other processes where agreement is needed about the current situation of a project, team, department or organization.
 It stands for Strengths, Weaknesses, Opportunities and Threats.

 To have an opportunity for all to share their ideas about the current team or organization situation, and hold discussions on the outputs toward prioritising areas for short, medium and long term attention.